riansafriantoo/riansafriantoo/README.md

 - 👋 Hi, I’m @riansafriantoo
-- 👀 I’m interested in PHP, JavaScript, and MySql
+- 👀 Understanding PHP, JavaScript, and MySql, Golang, and ReactJs
-- 🌱 I’m currently learning ReactJS, NodeJs.
+- 🌱 Currently learning NextJs.
-- 💞️ I’m looking to collaborate on Front End Developer
+- 💞️ Looking to collaborate on Front End Developer
-- 📫 How to reach me via email: rian.safrianto@outlook.com or riansafr@gmail.com
+- 📫 reach me via email: rian.safrianto@outlook.com or riansafr@gmail.com

 <!---
 riansafriantoo/riansafriantoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.